 Includes all of the areas of Language Arts applied to teaching young children.
 Issues in oral language development, listening, writing, and reading in birth through grade three programs will be considered.
 The teacher candidates will be prepared to identify and choose a language arts curriculum for young children that is appropriate to their needs.
 Required of all early childhood education teacher candidates.
+Acceptance into Lock 1, GPA 2.5.
 (Fall)